neenu-as/mini-project/README.md

 confirmed. shows how many of them are left at krishibhavan.
 So the customers can check the availability of those products with the help of this application.
-A lot of schemes introduced by grama panchayath are carried out by krishi bhavan.So this application provides the details of documents required for the submission.
+A lot of schemes introduced by grama panchayath are carried out by krishi bhavan.So this application provides the details of documents required for the submission..